sarasjodin/my-express-mysql-course-lab/README.md

 ## About this web app

-A full-stack web application for managing and displaying courses in a CV format, built with Node.js, Express, EJS, and a relational database
+A full-stack web application for managing and displaying courses in a CV format, built with Node.js, Express, EJS, and a MySQL relational database.

 ---